 This was my first university summer holiday job.
 RIS did an annual survey of new homes – a small team recruited from my fellow students went round the country inspecting three houses a day.
 I sat in the 14 Great College Street office opposite the Houses of Parliament checking their survey forms before passing them on to our data processing bureau.
 Building materials manufacturers, suppliers and other firms would buy the consolidated report.
 For a payment they could have their own questions added to the survey form (e.g. ‘what make is the CH thermostat?’).
 After this I continued to work for RIS during my university holidays compiling metal trade statistics.
 This was long before the internet so had to be done the hard way – I remember being sent to Westminster library one Christmas to note daily copper prices from the last year’s FT.
 It was freezing and I ventured to asked whether the windows could be closed.
 “No,” came the reply, “if we shut them, the vagrants will come in.”
 So I sat there all day wearing my coat!

 The firm was founded and at that time run by Oliver Wentworth Roskill (1906-1994), the third of the four sons of John Roskill KC, all of whom achieved eminence.
 His two elder brothers were Sir Ashton Roskill QC (1902-91), chairman of the Monopolies and Mergers Commission, and Stephen Roskill (1903-82), a distinguished naval historian.
 The youngest, Eustace (1911-96), was a Law Lord who chaired the Roskill Commission on the third London airport.
 Quite extraordinary!
-Judith Chegwidden, my immediate boss, was then a young recruit and I was impressed to see that she stayed with the firm for her entire working life, becoming its MD.
+Judith Chegwidden, my immediate boss, was then a young recruit who stayed with the firm for her entire working life, becoming its MD.
 Interestingly, after leaving Roskill, Piers Nicholson, the partner to whom Judith reported, went on to a new career as an expert in sundials.
 At the end of one project he took Judith and me to lunch, the first time I’d eaten in a ‘posh’ (as it seemed to me) restaurant.

 That was the end of casual work – next chapter of my life, working for RB Kingston upon Thames.